Cardio After Workouts

 This is why I made a conscious decision a while back to prioritize working out smarter.
 There will always be days where I just don’t feel like I can work harder, but organizing my fitness routine and creating good habits allows me to keep making progress even on my “off days”.

 Lately, something that I’ve added to my workout plan is getting my cardio in after the main part of my workouts.
-Everyone’s different, but mentally, there’s something about jumping into my lifting and calisthenics right after warming up that helps keep my energy up, with my time on the treadmill coming at the end.
+Everyone’s different, but mentally, there’s something about jumping into my calisthenics and weight training right after warming up that helps keep my energy up, with my time on the treadmill coming at the end.
+For those of you who just added a treadmill to your workout arsenal, here’s how long you should run on a treadmill.

 So what happens when you save your cardio workout until after the rest of your regular exercises?
 And how can those results affect your long term fitness progress?